Teaching Differently

 Nonie Bagga | Special Educator | Welham Boys School, DehrdaunWhat is Teaching Differently?

-A Career in Teaching Differently is very interesting.
+Teaching Differently is a great Career option.
 Unfortunately, it is very difficult to find information about What Teaching Differently actually is.
 Most pages on the internet just talk about How to get into Teaching Differently.
-Just like you would normally not trust a non Doctor with names of medicines, you should also not trust opinions about Teaching Differently from non professionals.
+While anyone can have an opinion on what Teaching Differently entails; only a real professional can really explain it.

-Special Educator Nonie Bagga has worked in Teaching Differently for 11 years & 3 months.
-Special Educator Nonie Bagga defines Teaching Differently as:
+Special Educator Nonie Bagga has 11 years & 3 months of professional experience in Teaching Differently.
+According to Special Educator Nonie Bagga, Teaching Differently is:

 Teaching differently is the way of teaching children the way they understand and not the way we have been taught.
 We have to go down to their level to make learning easier, simpler and friendly for them.